TL;DR

 - Executed against the approved plan, not a fresh prompt.
 The plan file was the source of truth.

-- 8 atomic commits, one per logical unit:
+- The 8 commits, one per logical unit:

 - vitest infrastructure (no test runner existed before this).